nBoeninger/Neos/docs/glossary.md

 # NewTypes
 New types are indicated with an _t after the typename.
 New types start with an captial letter.
 Files including the definition of new types may start with an capital T, if they only include type definitions.

+# Enum
+A Enum is indicated by a capital E.

 # Class Names
 Classes are written in PascalCase.